NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

   cat(sprintf("The employee should be %s%s satisfied", Result, percent)) }

-# 2. Predict satisfaction when employee is paid $200/day
+# 2. Predict satisfaction when employee is paid $200/day.

 predict_happiness(200)

-# 3. Now predict the satisfaction rating when an employee is paid $500/day
+# 3. Now predict the satisfaction rating when an employee is paid $800/day.
+Use the predict_happiness() function.

 ```